-- The IAA's draft decision allocates 14.4m passengers for the W24 season.
-This extrapolates to approximately 41.6m for the entire W24 and S24 period.
-This equates to 9.6m (33%) additional passenger seats above the passenger cap of 32m.
-The IAA's draft determination will facilitate the breaching of the passenger cap. - Assuming a 34.7% contribution of seats in W24 and a cap of 32m passengers, then a maximum of 11.07m passengers could be catered for at Dublin Airport for W24.
-Assuming a load factor of 81% then a maximum cap of up to 13.67m seats could be made available.
-Assuming 180 seats per movement, 13.67m seats equates to approximately 76k movements.
-An allocation above this number only serves to breach the 32m cap. - The IAA have erroneously excluded 4.8% of passengers, contrary to the clear advice of Fingal County Council and An Bord Pleanála. - Dublin Airport breached the 32m cap in 2019 and again in 2023, according to their own figures and the figures from the CSO. - Dublin Airport is on course to breach the 32m cap even further in 2024 - The breach of the passenger cap has been facilitated by the IAA in over-allocating slots - The IAA have not provided the historical planning evidence on the passenger cap in their draft decision.
-It is unclear if the IAA made the coordination committee aware of the planning history and how An Bord Pleanála and Fingal County Council interpreted the cap.
-If the IAA did not share this information, then they should do so now as a matter of urgency. - ABP ruled in 2018 that the request from the daa to add 'origin-destination' to the planning condition would be material in planning terms and refused its approval by way of a S146(A) notice. - In the S146(A) the daa clearly showed how they interpreted the planning condition and that it applied to ALL passengers as per the International Aviation Convention. - In 2019 the daa applied to increase passenger numbers from 32 to 35m but withdrew this application in 2020.
+- The IAA's draft decision allocates 25.2m passengers for the S25 season.
+This would result in a total seat capacity of 39.6m for the entire W24 and S25 period.
+Allowing for loading factors of 81% and 86%, the IAA's draft determination still facilitates the breaching of the 32m passenger cap. - An Bord Pleanála have issued a draft recommendation on the Relevant Action planning application (F20A/0668) and recommended a nighttime aircraft movement limit of 13000 movements per year, with 9100 allocated to the 92-day summer period and 3900 allocated to the remainder of the year. - The IAA have erroneously excluded 4.3% of passengers, contrary to the clear advice of Fingal County Council and An Bord Pleanála. - Dublin Airport breached the 32m cap in 2019 and again in 2023, according to their own figures and the figures from the Dept of Transport. - Dublin Airport has publicly stated that they are on course to breach the 32m cap even further in 2024 - The daa are taking Judicial Review proceedings against the IAA for the over allocation of slots, leading to a breach of the 32m cap. - The IAA have not provided the historical planning evidence on the passenger cap in their draft decision.
+It is unclear if the IAA made the coordination committee aware of the planning history and specifically the views of An Bord Pleanála and Fingal County Council. - ABP ruled in 2018 that the request from the daa to add 'origin-destination' to the planning condition would be material in planning terms and refused its approval by way of a S146(A) notice. - In the S146(A) the daa clearly showed how they interpreted the planning condition and that it applied to ALL passengers as per the International Aviation Convention. - In 2019 the daa applied to increase passenger numbers from 32 to 35m but withdrew the application in 2020. - In pre-planning meetings between the daa, Fingal County Council and ANCA, very clear advice from the Planning & Strategic Infrastructure Dept is provided that the 32mppa is considered to be a cumulative, annual figure comprising all passengers using (traveling to, through and from) Dublin Airport.
+There is to be no differentiation between different types of passengers.

-- In pre-planning meetings between the daa, Fingal County Council and ANCA, very clear advice from the Planning & Strategic Infrastructure Dept is provided that the 32mppa is considered to be a cumulative, annual figure comprising all passengers using (traveling to, through and from) Dublin Airport.
-There is to be no differentiation between different types of passengers. - Fingal County Council have made it very clear in their request for further information for the Infrastructure Application (F23A/0781) that they agree with the CSO's reporting mechanism on passenger numbers, and no adjustments should be made. - The daa's own passenger numbers show they breached the cap, but they have tried to deliberately mislead by counting transfer passengers only once and excluding transit passengers. - The 32m cap is an Operating Restriction under EU598/2014 regulations and therefore ANCA should be contacted for opinion and how the IAA's actions could affect this Operating Restriction.
-Any impact on an Operating Restriction requires a Regulatory Decision by ANCA under the Aircraft Noise (Dublin Airport) Regulations Act. - The IAA have failed to address Condition 5 (65 nighttime flights) again and have provided no guidance on how they would modify the slot allocation if the High Court was to rule in favour of Fingal County Council and the Relevant Action application was defeated. - The IAA should respect the Planning Authority's views and those of An Bord Pleanála on planning matters and allocate slots based on their interpretation and rulings.
-If other parties don't agree then it's up to these parties to pursue matters.
-The current draft declaration is incorrectly siding with the daa's flawed views on planning and ignoring both Fingal County Council and ABP.
+- Fingal County Council have made it very clear in their request for further information for the Infrastructure Application (F23A/0781) that they agree with the CSO's reporting mechanism on passenger numbers, and no adjustments should be made. - The daa's own passenger numbers show they breached the cap, but they have tried to deliberately mislead by counting transfer passengers only once and excluding transit passengers. - The 32m cap is an Operating Restriction under EU598/2014 regulations and therefore ANCA should be contacted for opinion and how the IAA's actions could affect this Operating Restriction.
+Any impact on an Operating Restriction requires a Regulatory Decision by ANCA under the Aircraft Noise (Dublin Airport) Regulations Act.